 A national commodity platform is a mechanism for government to convene and coordinate the public and private sector in an effort to develop a national action plan.
-A platform therefore builds on the work voluntary schemes and other various organisations have begun with an aim to encourage cooperation between existing initiatives.
+A platform therefore provides a neutral space for various stakeholders to come and work together to address the challenges faced by the sector and encourage cooperation between existing initiatives.

 "To create a forum in Indonesia which enables collective agreement on sustainable and systematic solutions for the production of palm oil that is respectful to the environment, expands social benefits and improves Indonesia’s market competiveness."